-- Bank loans are designed to be somewhat resistant to both principal risk (because of collateral) and interest rate risk (because of floating coupons). - An allocation to bank loans can be a strong addition to a fixed income portfolio for both the short-term and long-term investor.
+- Bank loans are designed to be somewhat resistant to both principal risk (because of collateral) and interest rate risk (because of floating coupons). - We believe an allocation to bank loans can be a strong addition to a fixed income portfolio for both the short-term and long-term investor.